Elections - Advice for voters

 If your papers don't arrive for some reason, or they are significantly damaged or destroyed (or 'creatively enhanced' by a small person), then you can come into Council before election day and cast a special vote.

 Special Voting?
 What's that about?

 Special Votes are available to electors:

-- whose names do not appear on the Final Electoral Roll, but who qualify as electors, ie the elector has enrolled after the closing of the roll
+- whose names do not appear on the final electoral roll, but who nevertheless qualify.
+Usually this is when the elector has enrolled after the roll closed

-- who did not receive a voting paper previously posted to them
+- who did not get a voting paper that had been posted to them

-- who spoil or damage a voting paper that had been posted
+- who spoiled or damaged a voting paper that had been posted

-If an elector requests a Special Vote and is not on the Parliamentary Roll (e.g. just turned 18 years of age), the person must enrol at any Post Shop during normal business hours.
-Special Vote Declarations are forwarded to Registrars of Electors for verification that the elector is eligible and has enrolled as a Parliamentary elector.
+If an elector wants to make a special vote, but is not on the Parliamentary Roll (e.g. they have just turned 18), they must enrol at a Post Office during normal business hours.
+Special vote declarations are forwarded to the Registrar of Electors who check that the elector is eligible.

 NOTE: Special Votes cannot be collected by candidates or their assistants for distribution to electors.